 Mrs. McDonald is proud of her children.
 She calls Charlie, as eldest, the “top dog.”
 He has been sheriff for three years, getting reelected two months ago.
 He began in the Henderson County Sheriff’s Department in 1985.
 His brother David is a local plumber.

-Their sister was born Ann Cameron McDonald, in the Philippines, when Charlie was two.
+Their sister was born Ann Cameron Hayes, in the Philippines, when Charlie was two.
 “He and the cocker spaniel kept her entertained,” Ann said.
 She said Charlie asked Filipino neighbors “Would you like to see my bitty baby (sister)?”

 Ann’s Hayes family is part of Mills River history.
 Her mother Ann Louise Townsend taught school.
 Ann McDonald lives near her childhood home and by All Saints Anglican Church, which is on former Hayes property.